freedogski/Base-Score-Helper/Readme.md

 The Instruction to create a bookmarklets:

 1. Copy the full one-line compressed bookmarklet code below.
-2. Open your browser and create a new bookmark.
+2. Open your browser and create a new bookmark from any working website (you will edit bookmark in next steps)
-3. Name the bookmark (e.g., **Base Score Tool**).   or whatever you prefer
+3. Edit the bookmark you created in step 2 and name the bookmark (e.g., **Base Score Tool**).   or whatever you prefer
-4. In the URL/location field of the bookmark, paste the code exactly as it appears. (code below)
+4. Still in the bookmark added in step 2, in the URL/location field of the bookmark, paste the code exactly as it appears. (code below)
-5. While on the Judge Click scoring page, simply click the bookmark to activate the script.
+5. Now navigate to Judge Click, and simply click the bookmark you just updated in steps 3 and 4 to activate the script.

 ---